 If you have problems obtaining lawn sand, then you can easily make it for yourself.
 You simply need a supply of dry fine sand - Silver sand is ideal - or from the Builder's Merchant, you can get a bag of Block Paving Sand - Kiln Dried.
 Iron Sulphate and Ammonium Sulphate (Sulphate of Ammonia) is available in small packs - or larger quantities at most good garden centres.
 When you buy the chemicals, make sure that you obtain powdered forms and not granules.
 (The granules will simply fall off the leaves of the grasses or weeds, whilst powder will adhere to the damp grass and moss.

-The formula is simple to mix and prepare.
+The formula for making this mosskiller for lawns is simple to mix and prepare.
 By volume - simply mix the three ingredients together in equal proportion.
 I.e. - a container full of each.
 Wear Gloves, or the Iron Sulphate will stain your hands - also your clothes.
 Do the mix outside - but not on a windy day, and avoid breathing in the dust!
 (Common sense really.)
 Only mix as much as you are going to use, for it does not keep very well.
 With such a simple formula of ingredients, it should be easy to mix the right quantity - even if it takes a few mixes.

 Lawn sand will kill the existing moss and many different types of weeds, and at the same time help to green up your grass.
 The Sulphate of Ammonia is a high Nitrogen fertiliser, which is essential for good strong grass.